– Clutter piles to the left of you, clutter piles to the right, piles in front and behind — they are everywhere!

-For me, reading books on decluttering really helps. here are few of my favorites:
+For me, reading books on how to successfully declutter helps.
+Here are few of my favorites:

 Lose 250 Pounds This Weekend: An oldie but a goody.
 This book helped me get rid of 3 truck-loads of stuff over one weekend more than 16 years ago.
 I found it so motivating that I had to put it down partway through and just get started–I could not wait a minute more.

 The More of Less: Finding the Life You Want Under Everything You Own: I recently read this book and was very touched by its message.
 It helped me fill my box of the month in one afternoon.
 It has also inspired me to try a new decluttering challenge or two in the months to come. (of course, if they work I will share them here on the blog)

 3. Find Your Grit and Dig In

 Basically, you need to dig deep and keep going until it is done.

 Decluttering is going to be boring at first–painfully boring!

 When you begin decluttering, it is going to feel like you are getting nowhere!